 'Whatever you make with soft and malleable clay, the firing will result in irreversible changes.
 Clay will end its organic life, and what remains after the firing is like a lifeless 'shell'.
 It becomes strong and durable, but at the same time it can be destroyed in an instant when dropped.'

-Tatebayashi's work encapsulates the fragility of nature's cycle.
+Kaoris work encapsulates the fragility of nature's cycle.
 Her fired ceramics resemble ghosts, losing their organic life in the firing.
 They become metaphors for memory; connections between the past and the present.
-Using the material's spectral appearance and paradoxical character, Tatebayashi captures time itself and preserves it within the clay.
+Using the material's spectral appearance and paradoxical character, Kaori captures time itself and preserves it within the clay.

-In recent years, Tatebayashi's passion for plants and horticulture has increasingly influenced her work.
+In recent years, Kaori's passion for plants and horticulture has increasingly influenced her work.
 Again, capturing and preserving the fleeting moments of a plants life through modelling by hand.